-We note an obvious point on our website at the Illinois Law Office of Jamie Mitchell, LLC, where our attorneys have over a decade of experience counseling and diligently representing valued family law clients.
+We note an obvious point on our website at the Illinois Law Office of Mitchell Highlander, LLC, LLC, where our attorneys have over a decade of experience counseling and diligently representing valued family law clients.

 That is this: “Divorce can bring with it significant financial challenges.”

 Actually, that is a statement that can logically be expanded to a post-divorce timeframe, because marital dissolution ushers in many material changes for divorcing parties as they embrace a new and independent chapter in life.

 Obviously, coming to terms with evolved financial circumstances is one key aspect for a newly divorced individual.
 There is a lot to think about, with things being rendered far easier if a truly equitable division of marital property was achieved during divorce.

 That is a notable goal for most divorcing parties, but it is sometimes easier said than done.
 A fair outcome can be especially sabotaged if one impending ex purposefully seeks to hide marital wealth.

 That is unethical, to be sure, but it is also a legal taboo and a practice that a court frowns heavily upon and will respond to harshly.